-From its early days, Holy Cross has engaged with the question of how to educate young people for a world that is changing at an unprecedented rate.
+From its early days, Holy Cross College has engaged with the question of how to educate young people for a world that is changing at an unprecedented rate.
 Embracing the challenges and opportunities this brings, the College has established itself as a leader in engaging contemporary pedagogies and digital technologies to enhance learning.
 The educational programme is both innovative and rigorous, and is designed to challenge students to become independent learners and critical thinkers.
 At Holy Cross, we strive to be a learning community in which every student is engaged, challenged and progressing.
 We want our young people to enrich the world around them, formed by Gospel values and equipped with the skills to contribute to society.

 The LIFE curriculum provides students a strong foundation with a focus on Learning, Inter-relationships, Faith and Enrichment activities.
 Students learn in wonderful contemporary learning spaces with state-of-the-art facilities and magnificent outdoor spaces.
 We provide our young people with diverse opportunities through a rich extra-curricular programme.